mingeme/imgre/README.md

 ### Remove Command (`rm`)

-Delete an object from S3 by its key.
+Delete one or more objects from S3 by their keys.

 ```bash
 imgre rm [options]